Carlos Castillo Armas: Economic issues

-Death and legacy
+Assassination and legacy

-On 26 July 1957, Castillo Armas was shot dead by a leftist sympathizer in the presidential palace in Guatemala City.
+On 26 July 1957, Castillo Armas was shot dead by a leftist in the presidential palace in Guatemala City.
 The assassin, Romeo Vásquez Sánchez, was a member of the presidential guard; he approached Castillo Armas as he was walking with his wife and shot him twice.
 Castillo Armas died instantly; Vásquez was reported to have fled to a different room and committed suicide.
-There is no conclusive information about whether Vásquez was acting alone or whether he was a part of a larger conspiracy.
+There is no conclusive information about whether Vásquez was acting alone or was part of a larger conspiracy.
 Elections were held following Castillo Armas's death in which the government-aligned Miguel Ortiz Passarelli won a majority.
 However, supporters of Miguel Ydígoras Fuentes, who had also been a candidate in the election, rioted, after which the army seized power and annulled the result, and another election was held.
 Ydígoras Fuentes won this election by a comfortable margin, and soon afterward declared a "state of siege" and seized complete control over the government.

 Historian Nick Cullather wrote that by overthrowing Árbenz, the CIA ended up undermining its own initial goal of a stable Guatemalan government.
 Historian Stephen Streeter stated that while the US achieved certain strategic goals by installing the "malleable" Castillo Armas as president, it did so at the cost of Guatemala's democratic institutions.
 He further states that, although Castillo Armas probably would have committed the human rights violations that he did even without a US presence, the US State Department had certainly aided and abetted the process.
 The rolling back of the progressive policies of the previous civilian governments resulted in a series of leftist insurgencies in the countryside beginning in 1960.
 This triggered the Guatemalan Civil War between the US-backed military government of Guatemala and leftist insurgents, who often boasted a sizable following among the citizenry.
 The conflict, which lasted between 1960 and 1996, resulted in the deaths of 200,000 civilians.
 Though crimes against civilians were committed by both sides, 93 percent of such atrocities were committed by the US-backed military.
 These violations included a genocidal scorched-earth campaign against the indigenous Maya population during the 1980s.
 Historians have attributed the violence of the civil war to the 1954 coup, and the "anti-communist paranoia" that it generated.